-The multimodal distribution of genome lengths was investigated using the non-parametric kernel density estimation method.
-The kernel used was Gaussian and the bandwidth (2 kbp) was obtained from the most likely kernel distribution using Scikit grid search 50-fold cross-validation (Pedregosa et al. 2011).
+The distribution of genome lengths was investigated using the non-parametric kernel density estimation method.
+To capture accurately the multimodal nature of the phage genome length distribution, the kernel bandwidth was investigated independently for four distinctive genome length groups identified visually: 17-130 kbp, 130-210 kbp, 210-270 kbp, and 270-498 kbp (Supplementary Figure S2).
+The Scikit grid search 5-fold cross-validation method (Pedregosa et al. 2011) was applied to obtain the most likely Gaussian kernel’s bandwidth for each group, leading to 1.78 kbp, 3.33 kbp, 1.39 kbp, and 20 kbp, respectively.
+The four distributions were combined and normalized to obtain a single probability density function of tailed phage genome lengths.
 The peaks of the distribution were obtained using the find peaks function from the SciPy signal package for Python (Virtanen et al. 2020).

-The G2T model was applied to obtain the most likely T-number associated with a genome length, and to generate the MCP/T library (Figure 2b).
-The architectures were categorized as “elongated” if the predicted T-number was not within the error margin of a valid icosahedral T-number.
-If the predicted T-number fell within the ranges of one or several overlapping T-numbers regions, the T-number selected was closest to the mean predicted T-number.
-The alternative T-numbers were tallied.
+The library containing MCPs and the associated T-numbers (MCP/T library) was built as follows (Figure 2b).
+For the 31 MCPs found in the high-resolution capsid database, the T-number used in the library was the one associated with the 3D capsid architecture.
+For the rest of the isolated tailed phage genomes, the T-number was predicted applying the G2T model to the genome length.
+If the predicted T-number fell within the ranges of one or several overlapping T-numbers regions, the T-number selected was closest to the mean predicted T-number, and the alternative T-numbers were tallied.
 For T-numbers associated with multiple lattices (for example, T=12 trihexagonal versus T=12 hexagonal), each architecture was considered as a potential structure.
+If the predicted T-number was not within the error margin of a valid icosahedral T-number, the architecture was categorized as “elongated.”

 MCP-to-capsid model based on similarity (proximity matrix): MCP2C-PM.
 Protein-protein sequence similarities were obtained for the MCPs in the library using NCBI blastp (Madden 2013), applying the default algorithm parameters except for the e-value threshold, which was chosen to be 0.001 to increase the quality and decrease the effects of randomness for the matches.
 In any instance where blastp returned more than one score for any pair of phages, the higher similarity score was chosen for the pair.
 In the MCP/T library, 80% of the data was selected randomly as the training set and the remaining 20% was used as the test dataset (80/20 split).
 For statistical robustness, 1000 different 80/20 training and test splits were generated.
 For each major capsid protein sequence in the test set, the T-number predicted corresponded to the T-number associated with the most similar major capsid protein sequence in the training set (proximity matrix).
 A prediction was considered correct if the T-number predicted coincided with the T-number associated with the major capsid protein in the MCP/T library.
 The model accuracy was defined as the fraction of correct predictions in the full test dataset.
 The accuracy was investigated as a function of different minimum similarity thresholds, from 0% to 100% similarity in increments of 10%.
 In each case, the fraction of predicted architectures was tallied.